maxsitt/insect-detect-docs/docs/hardware/buildinstructions_mounting.md

 After the frame is prepared, place the flower platform on top of the two short tube pieces and align them with the holes you drilled.
-If your are using the same platform dimension and pipe clamps as in our example, you can already adjust the platform at 55 mm, measured from the aluminium tube to the platform.
+If your are using the same platform dimension and pipe clamps as in this example, you can already adjust the platform at 55 mm, measured from the aluminium tube to the platform.
 For the smaller platform (350x200 mm) this distance should be 115 mm.
 Otherwise you can adjust the platform after everything is mounted with the provided